brianglass/anastasis/files/weekday_vespers7.md

 To you I lift up my eyes, to you who are enthroned in the heavens.
 As the eyes of servants look to the hand of their master: or as the eyes of a maid toward the hand of her mistress, so our eyes look to the Lord our God: until he show us his mercy.

-At your dread coming, O Christ, do not let us hear, Â‘I do not know youÂ’; for we have put our hope in you, the Saviour, even though we have not done your commands through our indifference: but spare our souls we beg.
+At your dread coming, O Christ, do not let us hear, ‘I do not know you’; for we have put our hope in you, the Saviour, even though we have not done your commands through our indifference: but spare our souls we beg.

 ****